MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/avocado-toast.md

 - brunch
 ---

-This recipe is for a single serving of avocado toast.
+This recipe is for a single serving.
 If you want to make a small meal out of it you could probably make do with making two servings.
-The hollandaise in this recipe is enough for about three servings on its own so no need to scale it with portions unless you're making more than that.
+The hollandaise in this recipe is enough for about three servings on its own in case you're either making additional servings or just really like drowning your brunch in sauce.

 - Toast:
     - 1 slice of whole grain bread
-    - 2 eggs (poached)
+    - 1 egg (poached)
     - 2 slices of tomato (&frac18; inch thick, generously salted and peppered)
     - 1 slice of bacon (halved)
 - Avocado: